GRACE. POWER. TRADITION ON THE KELSO STAGE.

-Judging: Judges evaluate dancers on technique, rhythm, posture, and how well they convey the dance's emotion and energy.
-Judges are looking for dancers who stand out in a good way and are technically the best on the day.
+Judging: technique, timing, rhythm, posture, and how well they convey the dance's emotion and energy.

 Costumes: Costumes must match the theme and content of the dance.
 For example, a Prince Charlie jacket should be worn with a white shirt and bow tie.
 Tartan trews can be worn instead of a kilt for the Sean Truibhas.